thinks/fast-marching-method/README.md

 ### References
-[Sethian96] J.A.
-Sethian A fast marching level set method for monotonically advancing fronts. *Proceeding of the National Academy of Sciences of the USA - Paper Edition*.
-93(4):1591-1595, 1996
+[1] J.A.
+Sethian.
+A fast marching level set method for monotonically advancing fronts. *Proceeding of the National Academy of Sciences of the USA - Paper Edition*, 93(4):1591-1595, 1996.

+[2] J. Rickett and S. Fomel.
+Short note: A second-order fast marching eikonal solver. *Technical Report, Stanford Exploration Project*, 2000.